Join us!

 Phasing and Timeline

-The Salem Offshore Wind Terminal will be developed of the course of two to three years.
+The Salem Offshore Wind Terminal will be developed over the course of two to three years.
 We anticipate the following timeline:

 Note: There may be construction activities during engineering and permitting.